Adaptations of Crocodiles

 Reptilian Egg Has the Advantage

 The reptile egg shows a number of advances over the amphibian egg.
 Firstly, it is contained within an eggshell, which controls water loss.
 Secondly, it is endowed with a substantial food supply (yolk), which provides sufficient nutrition for the embryo to completely forego a “tadpole” stage.
 Thirdly, the eggs are fertilized within the female, before they are laid.
 Thus, males do not have to be present at the exact time of egg-laying.
 Taken together, these attributes allowed reptiles to reproduce without the need to return to water.
 They allowed reptiles to dominate the terrestrial environment.
+Think of The Adorable Chinchilla and then think of the opposite.

 Between 320 and 220 million years ago, there was an explosion of different reptile body forms – some were large, others were small, some dominated the land surfaces, others the sea.
 The “Age of Reptiles” had arrived, and reptiles were to flourish for 155 million years.
 About 65 million years ago, the group suddenly suffered mass extinction – most of the known reptiles from that time entered the fossil record.